 Air conditioners are built to be quiet.

 As soon as you notice any of the following noises coming from your AC, call us.
-If you catch it early enough, you might still avoid an expensive repair or replacement.
+If you catch your air conditioner’s problem early enough, you might avoid an expensive repair or replacement.

 Each signals a different common issue, and some are easily repairable when caught early.